BeauPrime/BeauRoutine/README.md

 }
 ```

-The ``WaitForLateUpdate`` and ``WaitForUpdate`` events occur after their respective LateUpdate and Update phases.
-If a BeauRoutine is already executing in LateUpdate or Update, yielding for those phases will wait until after the next time the phase is executed, instead of executing immediately after the phase is complete.
+The ``WaitForLateUpdate``, ``WaitForUpdate``, ``WaitForThinkUpdate``, and ``WaitForCustomUpdate`` events occur after their respective phases.
+If a BeauRoutine is already executing in that phase, yielding for those phases will wait until after the next time the phase is executed, instead of executing immediately after the phase is complete.

 See Unity's [Execution Order of Event Function](https://docs.unity3d.com/Manual/ExecutionOrder.html) documentation for further information on update timing.